CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 **API**: [`Logic.java`](../src/main/taskle/logic/Logic.java)

-Sequence flow of how `Logic` works:
+The sequence flow of how `Logic` works is as follows.

 1. `Logic` uses the `Parser` class to parse the user command.
 2. `Parser` uses the CommandParser classes to parse the command.